In 1910, Harry Houdini, the world's biggest live act, came to Melbourne. He performed magic, flew a plane, and jumped into the Yarra River.

 But things did not go as planned.

 In 1882, Houdini’s father lost his job and the family fell into poverty.
-They were forced to move several times, finally winding up in New York in 1887, where they settled in a rooming house on the Upper East Side.
+They were forced to move several times, before arriving in New York in 1887, where they settled in a rooming house on the Upper East Side.

-In 1890, he read the autobiography of Jean-Eugene Robert-Houdin, a famed French magician who modernised the craft of stage magic.
+In 1890, he read the autobiography of Jean-Eugene Robert-Houdin, a famed French magician who helped modernise the craft of stage magic.
 Entranced with the book, Houdini set himself to become a magician.

 In honour of his hero, he adopted a variant as his stage name: ‘Harry Houdini’.